-The Council has set a balanced budget for 2022/23.
-Further detail on the Council's long-term strategy can be found in the budget report, which is available on the Council's website.
+The Council has set a balanced budget for 2023/24, with a contribution from managed reserves.
+Further detail on the Council's long- term strategy can be found in the budget report, which is available on the Council's website.